City of Los Angeles Seal

 Total expenditures (excluding encumbrances) from budgeted funds increased by 5.2 percent to $9.3 billion compared to 2020-21.
 In addition to the expenditures, $679.6 million were encumbered as of June 30, 2022.

-Exhibit 1 below shows the ten-year history of total revenues and expenditures.
+Exhibit 1 shows the ten-year history of total revenues and expenditures.

 Since 2012-13, revenues have grown by 49.9 percent (average annual growth of 4.7 percent), while expenditures have increased by 46.2 percent (average annual growth of 4.3 percent).
 As seen in Exhibit 1, revenues have consistently exceeded expenditures, which has allowed the City to grow the Reserve and Budget Stabilization Funds.